 Planning a routine can also help you make exercise a part of your social life.

 Finding a friend or family member who wants to join you on a weekly walk or workout makes it a social event.
 In turn, this can help with motivation and maintaining consistency.
-You will find it is easier to get someone to join in with you if you stick to a regularly scheduled time.
+You will find it easier to find a partner if you stick to a regularly scheduled time.

 Maintaining healthy lifestyle changes, including regular physical activity, is easier when those changes become a habit.
-When activity becomes part of your everyday routine, you may find that you want to focus on setting goals.
+When activity becomes part of your everyday routine, you may want to focus on setting goals.

-Or as you develop favourites forms of exercise, joining a team or a club could allow you to gain new friends and experiences while helping you test yourself and increase your skill.
+Or, as you develop your favourite forms of exercise, joining a team or a club could allow you to gain new friends and experiences while helping you test yourself and increase your skill.

 Remember that support and advice are available, no matter your fitness level or knowledge.
 And that the key to improving your health as part of a healthy lifestyle is to find what works for you and remain consistent.

-If you are looking to get more active this year or want to review your activity plan, Tia Health can help.
+If you are looking for help on how to stay active in the winter or want to review your activity plan, Tia Health can help.